Nikolaus II, Prince Esterházy: Life

 Nikolaus was born in Vienna on 12 December 1765, the son of Prince Anton Esterházy and his first wife, Maria Theresia, Countess Erdödy de Monyorokerek et Monoszlo (1745–1782).
 His father Anton was the son of Nikolaus I, whom he succeeded as reigning prince on the latter's death in 1790.
-In 1783, the younger Nikolaus, aged 17, married the 15-year-old Maria Josepha, Princess von und zu Liechtenstein (1768–1845).
+In 1783, the younger Nikolaus, aged 17, married the 15-year-old Princess Maria Josepha Hermengilde of Liechtenstein (1768–1845).
 According to Mraz (2009b), the marriage was not a happy one (see below, "debauchery").
 It produced three children: Paul (1786–1866), who succeeded Nikolaus as prince, Leopoldine (1788–1846), and Nikolaus (1799–1844).

 Nikolaus II became the reigning prince on the death of his father in 1794.
 Like many of the aristocrats of the Austrian Empire, he spent much of his time in Vienna, where his family had a palace.
 He also spent some time, particularly in summer, in his palace (the traditional family seat) in Eisenstadt.
 Like his father Anton, Nikolaus had little interest during his reign in living in or visiting Esterháza, the famous palace that Nikolaus I had built in rural Hungary.

 Military and diplomatic career

 Like most of the princes in his line, Nikolaus pursued a career as a military officer.
-He was promoted to major general on 13 May 1796, and to Lieutenant-Field Marshal in 1803; in 1817, he was promoted to Feldzeugmeister.
+He was promoted to major general on 13 May 1796, and to Lieutenant-Field Marshal in 1803; in 1817, he was promoted to General-Feldzeugmeister.
 In 1802, he was appointed Colonel and Proprietor (Inhaber) of the 32nd Infantry Regiment, a position he held also until his death and, like his father, he was also a Captain of the Hungarian Noble Life Guard, from December 1803 until his death in 1833.

 After achieving the rank of Feldzeugmeister Nikolaus quit the army for diplomacy and was employed as extraordinary ambassador on several important occasions.
 He received the Grand Cross of the Order of St. Stephen in 1797 and was initiated into the Order of the Golden Fleece on 7 January 1808.
 He also served as an imperial and royal Chamberlain and Privy councillor.
 In 1829, he received from the Grand Duchy of Baden, the Order of Fidelity in 1829 and the Grand Cross of the Order of the Zähringer Lion.
 The Kingdom of Bavaria awarded him the Military Order of St. Hubert and the House of Hannover awarded him the Grand Cross of the Guelphic Order in 1816.

 A dramatic moment in Nikolaus's career occurred in 1809.
 Napoleon, having just defeated the Austrian armies and occupied Vienna, sought to weaken the Habsburg monarchy by severing its Hungarian territories.
 Nikolaus was Napoleon's candidate to serve as King of an independent Hungary.
 Faithful to the Esterházy tradition of loyalty to their Emperor, Nikolaus refused the offer, and indeed he went further and raised a regiment of volunteers to help defend the Empire, an action he had previously taken in 1797.
 Hungary remained part of the Empire until the 20th century.